Carnivoramorpha

-Carnivoramorpha ("carnivoran-like forms") is a clade of placental mammals of clade Pan-Carnivora from mirorder Ferae, that includes the modern order Carnivora and its extinct stem-relatives.
+Carnivoramorpha ("carnivoran-like forms") is a clade of placental mammals within the larger clade Pan-Carnivora from the mirorder Ferae, that includes the modern order Carnivora as well as extinct stem-group relatives that are more closely related to carnivorans proper than to "creodonts".
+However, recent analyses suggest carnivoramorphans was polyphyletic with Viverravidae being basal to the clade containing hyaenodonts, oxyaenids and carnivoraforms.

 General characteristics

 The common feature for members of this clade is the presence of the carnassial teeth.
 The carnassial teeth of the Carnivoramorpha are upper premolar P4 and lower molar m1.